Quad4-Software/bzip2/README.md

 # bzip2

-A small and idiomatic **bzip2 compressor and decompressor** library.
+A small and idiomatic **bzip2 compressor and decompressor** library for go.

 API: compress with `NewWriter`, decompress with `NewReader`.
 Compression is implemented here; `NewReader` uses the standard library reader so the wire format matches `NewWriter`.